21 Best Commercial Chicken Breeds (For Eggs, Meat & Pet)

 • Save

-The White Leghorn is a prolific egg-laying breed that can produce 280-320 eggs per year.
-The eggs are large and white, weighing about 2 ounces each.
+The White Leghorn is a chicken breed that lays many eggs.
+It can give around 280 to 320 eggs each year.
+The eggs are big and white, weighing about 2 ounces each.

 Rhode Island Red